PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     **No movement**

     If any portion of a sign includes a prominent moment of intended stillness (for instance, `MISS <https://asl-lex.org/visualization/?sign=miss>`_ or `ONE <https://www.handspeak.com/word/index.php?id=1554>`_), select the 'No movement' option.
 When applicable, this is the only selection within the module as it is mutually exclusive with all other movement options.
-This selection can apply for only one portion of a sign which otherwise does have movement, which is what makes it useful above and beyond the 'no movement' options in :ref:`sign_type_module`.
+This selection can apply for only one portion of a sign which otherwise does have movement, which is what makes it useful above and beyond the 'no movement' options in :ref:`sign_type`.

 Movement type options include: